Meet the cast of Worzel Gummidge

 Mackenzie Criminal performs Worzel Gummidge

 Who’s Worzel Gummidge?
 The irascible titular scarecrow is the principle character in Euphan Todd’s Puffin Books sequence.
-He lives in Ten Acre Area and befriends youngsters Susan and John, changing into inanimate every time his delight is wounded (which is fairly typically).
+He lives in Ten Acre Area and befriends kids Susan and John, turning into inanimate every time his delight is wounded (which is slightly typically).
 Mackenzie Criminal’s model is gentler than Jon Pertwee’s.

 Steve Pemberton performs Mr Braithwaite

 Who’s Mr Braithwaite?
-He’s the fairly grumpy farmer who doesn’t realise his scarecrow has the uncanny means to come back to life.
-He normally blames the youngsters for the messes the turnip-headed stick determine leaves behind.
-He was performed by Norman Chook within the ITV adaptation of the basic story.
+He’s the slightly grumpy farmer who doesn’t realise his scarecrow has the uncanny potential to return to life.
+He often blames the youngsters for the messes the turnip-headed stick determine leaves behind.
+He was performed by Norman Hen within the ITV adaptation of the basic story.

 What else has Steve Pemberton been in?
-As considered one of The League of Gents, Steve created a menagerie of comedian grotesques together with Tubbs, Royston Vasey’s murderous, porcine-nosed keeper of the native store for native individuals, and Pauline, the sadistic restart officer with a ardour for pens and a burning hatred of ‘dole scum’.
-Since then, he’s barely been off our screens, with roles in all the pieces from Whitechapel and Joyful Valley to Midsomer Murders and Physician Who, in addition to spending eight years by the pool as Mick Garvey in ITV’s sunburn and sangria sitcom Benidorm.
+As one in all The League of Gents, Steve created a menagerie of comedian grotesques together with Tubbs, Royston Vasey’s murderous, porcine-nosed keeper of the native store for native individuals, and Pauline, the sadistic restart officer with a ardour for pens and a burning hatred of ‘dole scum’.
+Since then, he’s barely been off our screens, with roles in the whole lot from Whitechapel and Completely happy Valley to Midsomer Murders and Physician Who, in addition to spending eight years by the pool as Mick Garvey in ITV’s sunburn and sangria sitcom Benidorm.
 In partnership with fellow Leaguer Reece Shearsmith, the 52-year-old has additionally continued to probe the darker corners of TV comedy in macabre sitcom Psychoville and the good, BAFTA-winning anthology sequence Inside No 9.

 Rosie Cavaliero performs Mrs Braithwaite